+1 (888) 504-4424

-Internal assessment often takes the form of long-term projects such as papers, reports, and presentations.
-For example, in Group 5 (Sciences) you will complete lab reports, and in Group 1 (Studies in Language and Literature) you will write papers.
-These internal assessments usually comprise between 15 and 25% of your final IB score for that subject, and are graded by your teachers.
-Your school will later send a small, randomly selected sample of student work to the IB for “moderation”, a process that ensures that your school is grading fairly.
+These internal assessments usually comprise 15-25% of your final IB score for that subject and are graded by your teachers.
+Your school later sends a small, randomly selected sample of student work to the IB for “moderation”, a process that ensures your school is grading fairly.

-The rest of the IB is externally assessed, mostly in the form of final examinations.
-IB exams are cumulative, which means that all topics are assessed in one exam at the end of your second year of study.
+The rest of the IB is externally assessed, mainly in the form of final examinations.
+IB exams are cumulative, with assessments in all topics taken in one exam at the end of your second year of study.

 Below are common examples of assessment breakdowns for IB subjects.